 We are living in a world where the tallest buildings in our cities are financial towers.

-Most of us have no higher purpose than business and pleasure
+Most of us have no higher purpose than business, success, money and pleasure

-and most of those who can purchase all that money can buy, are not any happier.
+and those who can purchase all that money can buy, are not any happier.

 I believe this dream is turning into a nightmare.

 Not only in America, but all over the world.

 We live in a culture that worships youth and the physical enjoyments of youth.

 Certainly, there is nothing wrong with either of these.

 But, there is much more to life and living than being young and wealthy.

 The elderly have wisdom, understanding and purpose